 Bet you thought you were going to be reading a post about hearts and flowers; romance; and, how awesome Valentine’s Day is.
 I don’t subscribe to the “there’s nothing better than Valentine’s Day” camp.
 Sorry, not here.
 I’m not a fan of Valentine’s Day.
 I’m all about sharing alternate ways to celebrate Valentine’s Day.

 In my world, almost anything would be better than Valentine’s Day.
 Valentine’s Day isn’t a true holiday.
-In my world, I believe when you love people, show them every day.
+In my world, I believe when you love people, it’s best to show them every day.
 When you come home, kiss them, hug them and treat them well.
 When you leave them, kiss them, hug them and say something nice to make them smile.
 Treat the ones you love well, and don’t take them for granted.
 You never know when you might lose the ones you love either to death, or perhaps divorce.
 People can only take so much, for so long, before they want better for themselves.

 So, for those that aren’t up for celebrating Valentine’s Day in the traditional ways: dinner out, flowers, chocolates and whatever else people do for Valentine’s Day, let’s explore some other options, shall we?